Advanced WordPress User Management Plugin

 Incorporating and managing user sales data from WooCommerce

 Sales management is a big part of user management.
-For a WooCommerce store you have out of the box integration with Users Insights.
-This means that you’ll have many filters and custom fields ready to use in order to better understand your customer base.
+For a WooCommerce store, you have out-of-the-box integration with Users Insights.
+This means you’ll you have many filters and fields ready to use to understand your customer base better.

 You can see the most basic information, such as what we have in our WooCommerce User Data article.
-These include the number of orders, details about your user, last order date and number of reviews left.
-It’s also possible to retrieve users who bought a specific product, using the product filter.
+These include the number of orders, details about your user, last order date, and number of reviews left.
+It is also possible for users who bought a specific product to use the product filter.

 Another interesting metric to help you in your user management is the Customer Lifetime Value.
 This metric will add up all your revenue from past orders for the same client.
-You can read more about it in our How to find your customer lifetime value article, but in short you just need to enable the WooCommerce module for Users Insights and this metric will be there.
+You can read more about it in our article on finding your customer lifetime value, but in short, you need to enable the WooCommerce module for user insights, and this metric will be there.

 WooCommerce find customers who have purchased a product by period

-You could as well use custom fields to improve your WordPress user management.
-As described in our How to add custom fields to your WooCommerce customers article, there are many benefits in using custom fields.
-You can add more information about your users, customize their profiles, segment users based on custom fields, share and import user data whenever you need it.
+You could also use custom fields to improve your WordPress user management.
+As described in our article on adding custom fields to your WooCommerce customers, there are many benefits to using custom fields.
+You can add more information about your users, customize their profiles, segment users based on custom fields, and share and import user data whenever needed.

-WooCommerce is full of options and there are many other ways you can use it in combination with Users Insights in order to improve your Customer Relationship Management.
-We have a special guide for WooCommerce Customer Management Guide, in case you want to learn more.
+WooCommerce is full of options, and there are many other ways to use it with user insight to improve your customer relationship management.
+We have a unique WooCommerce Customer Management Guide guide if you want to learn more.

-Another plugin that is used for e-Commerce management is the Easy Digital Downloads.
+Another plugin that is used for e-commerce management is Easy Digital Downloads.
 Users Insights has an integration module for this plugin.
-With this module active you can quickly search through orders, order dates, total spent (lifetime value) and more.
-You can check all options in our Easy Digital Downloads article.
+With this module active, you can quickly search through orders, order dates, total spent (lifetime value), and more.
+You can check all the options in our Easy Digital Downloads article.

-Similarly to WooCommerce you can filter users who have bought a specific product, and by the order status.
+Similarly to WooCommerce, you can filter users who have bought a specific product by the order status.

 Filter Easy Digital Downloads customers by ordered product